 Etableau is implemented in C and compiled alongside E, using E as a library and orthogonal prover.
 This allows Etableau to use the clause and formula datatypes of E, facilitating directly calling the proof search functions of E with clauses from the tableau rather than starting a new process for every time an attempt to saturate a branch is made.
-Etableau also uses the clausification and preprocessing of E. Etableau can be obtained from
+Etableau also uses the clausification and preprocessing of E. Etableau can be obtained from https://github.com/hesterj/Etableau

-'''

-https://github.com/hesterj/Etableau

-'''

 Etableau will solve fewer problems than E, but may solve some that others cannot.
-Etableau will solve significantly more problems than last year.